dustinpfister/blog_posts/_posts/threejs-scene.md

 ### 3.3 - Cube texture background example

 I have written a [post on how to used a cube texture](/2018/04/22/threejs-cube-texture/) in which I get into how to go about doing just that in detail.
-However I will cover a javaScript solutuon for doing this sort of thing here to save you the trip.
+However I will cover a JavaScript solution for doing this sort of thing here to save you the trip.
 The easy part is just simply creating a cube texture, to do so I just need six images, or in this case use the same image for all six sides.
 In any case after the easy part is done the hard part is getting the textures to look right rather than having a look where it is obvious that we are in a box sort of speak.

-This javaScript solutuon for resolving this isshue seems to work okay, but I have not battle tested it as of this writing.
-Again you might want to chekc out my post on cube texture as I might have more up to date exmaple there that I have not covred here just yet.
-However the genera idea is to start out with one or more grids that have my raw seemless image data, and then run it threw a function that will remap the color data to make it look the way that it should.
+This JavaScript solution for resolving this issue seems to work okay, but I have not battle tested it as of this writing.
+Again you might want to check out my post on cube texture as I might have more up to date example there that I have not covered here just yet.
+However the genera idea is to start out with one or more grids that have my raw seamless image data, and then run it threw a function that will remap the color data to make it look the way that it should.

 ```js
 (function(){